 Students begin classes in the Fall semester with MBA core curriculum or the MS MIS core.
 Regardless of the program a student starts first, the student must complete one full year (two consecutive semesters) of that program before starting the next.
-The total units required for completion of the Dual Degree Program is 71 and takes about 2-3 years of full-time study to complete.
-Students must complete the MBA core courses (except for MIS 585) and choose electives from each program.
+The total units required for completion of the Dual Degree Program is 71 and is intended to take 2.5 years (a minimum of 5 semesters) of full-time study to complete.
 For the MS MIS degree, the courses depend on the track being pursued.
 Please contact Mona Lopez for more information or visit the Master of Management in MIS department website.

 In five years, you can complete the Eller MBA and an MD from the College of Medicine.
 You must apply separately to each program.

 Science and Technology Dual Degrees